-Miami Car Accident Property Damage Attorneys
+Miami Car Accident Property Damage Lawyer

 Car accidents happen.
 Sometimes, they result in injuries to one or more of the parties involved or damage to the vehicles or other objects involved.
 What a driver does in the moments that follow a collision determine whether the case is a civil case of a criminal one.
 Willfully failing to stop and identify oneself at the scene of an accident that causes injury or property damage is a criminal offense.
 This is known as a hit and run charge.
-If you are facing a hit and run charge, work with our team of experienced Miami property damage attorneys to fight the charge.
+If you are facing a hit and run charge, work with our team of experienced Miami property damage lawyers to fight the charge.

 Civil versus Criminal Charge for Property Damage